-Results Target Patio of Women in management" 27.0% By end Mar 2027 Gender Number of female directors and executive officers2 17 (as of Apr 2024) - Geridei Ratio of female directors (MUFG) 26.6% (as of Apr 2024) 2.3% Ratio of male employees taking childcare leave4 (the Bank, the Trust Bank, MUMSS) 78%, 93%, 100% (FY2023) 100% Ratio of employees 63% (As of Mar 2024) - Foreign nationals Number of executive officers (the Bank) 10 (Inc. 1 woman, as of Mar 2024) - Ratio of foreign nationals in middle managerial positions5 26.4% (as of Mar 2024) Maintain or improve the current level Mid-career hires Ratio of mid-career hired in managerial positions6 12.2% (as of Mar 2024) Maintain or improve the current level People with disabilities Number of people with disabilities Approx. 1,400 (As of Jun 2023)
+Results rarget Ratio of women in management1 22.3% (as of Apr 2024) 27.0% By end Mar 2027 Gender Number of female directors and executive officers2 17 (as of Apr 2024) - Gender Ratio of female directors (MUFG) 26.6% (as of Apr 2024) Agree with the "Challenge initiatives for 30% of Executives to be women by 2030"3 Ratio of male employees taking childcare leave4 (the Bank, the Trust Bank, MUMSS) 78%, 93%, 100% (FY2023) 100% Ratio of employees 63% (As of Mar 2024) - Foreign nationals Number of executive officers (the Bank) 10 (Inc. 1 woman, as of Mar 2024) - Ratio of foreign nationals in middle managerial positions5 26.4% (as of Mar 2024) Maintain or improve the current level Mid-career hires Ratio of mid-career hired in managerial positions6 12.2% (as of Mar 2024) Maintain or improve the current level People with disabilities Number of people with disabilities Approx. 1,400 (As of Jun 2023)

-^{1} Ratio of women in line manager or higher positions in the Bank, the Trust Bank and MUMSS in Japan 2 Total of MUFG, the Bitch the Trust Bank, MUMSS, and NICOS 3 The initiative led by the Nippon Keidanren 4 Actual childcare leave acquisition rate taking into account the acquisition deadline.
-The acquisition rates calculated based on the Act on Childcare and Caregiver Leave are as follows: 83% for the Bank, 94% for the Trust Bank, and 121% for MUMSS.
-5 Ratio of individuals hired overseas (the Bank and MUMSS cover overseas branches and affiliates which are substantially treated as a branch.
-The Trust Bank only covers overseas branches) 6 Ratio of mid-career hired in managerial positions in Japan (including senior managers and others tasked with supervision)
+\1 Ratio of women in line manager or higher positions in the Bank, the Trust Bank and MUMSS in Japan \2 Total of MUFG, the Bitch the Trust Bank, MUMSS, and NICOS \3 The initiative led by the Nippon Keidanren \4 Actual childcare leave acquisition rate taking into account the acquisition deadline.
+The acquisition rates calculated based on the Act on Childcare and Caregiver Leave are as follows: 83% for the Bank, 97% for the Trust Bank, and 122% for MUMSS. \5 Ratio of individuals hired overseas (the Bank and MUMSS cover overseas branches and affiliates which are substantially treated as a branch.
+The Trust Bank only covers overseas branches) \6 Ratio of mid-career hired in managerial positions in Japan (including senior managers and others tasked with supervision)